trongthanh/int3ractive.com/_posts/2015/2015-09-27-goodbye-blogger-hello-github-pages.md

 I have found a nice minimalist blog theme called [Clean Blog](http://startbootstrap.com/template-overviews/clean-blog/) created by [Start Bootstrap](http://startbootstrap.com/) and [modified](https://github.com/trongthanh/startbootstrap-clean-blog-jekyll) it to fit with GitHub Pages and my preferences.
 You can find the source code and my comments on the changes of this blog theme [here](https://github.com/trongthanh/startbootstrap-clean-blog-jekyll).

-At the end of the day, moving my blog from Blogger to GitHub Pages is a smooth transition and returning visitors may only notice the change in theme and a much faster loading time.
+At the end of the day, moving my blog from Blogger ([archive site](http://int3ractive.blogspot.com)) to GitHub Pages ([source code](https://github.com/trongthanh/trongthanh.github.com)) is a smooth transition and returning visitors may only notice the change in theme and a much faster loading time.